 Retail Fest Takeaways: Customers calling the shots in a booming online world

-Hunt & Co.’s eCommerce & Digital Marketing recruiter, Dimity Edwards recently attended Retail Fest at the Gold Coast (the festival’s first year back after a two-year COVID hiatus).
-Retailers and eCommerce software suppliers were absolutely buzzing to be back in person and sharing insights on how the last three years have transformed the world of eCommerce – and according to Dimity, this period has firmly cemented consumer wants and needs at the core of a retailer’s decision-making process.
+One of Hunt & Co.’s team members recently attended Retail Fest at the Gold Coast (the festival’s first year back after a two-year COVID hiatus).
+Retailers and eCommerce software suppliers were absolutely buzzing to be back in person and sharing insights on how the last three years have transformed the world of eCommerce.
+This period has firmly cemented consumer wants and needs at the core of a retailer’s decision-making process.

-Throughout the whole event, speakers were dropping ‘golden knowledge bombs’ as Dimity likes to call them.
+Throughout the whole event, speakers were dropping ‘golden knowledge bombs’.
 From Rob Godwin (Lovehoney) and Kahrissa Bell (Mr. Consistent) sharing about strategic partnerships through to Travis Wright (Tigerlily) sharing about her journey to C-suite!
 There was so much goodness shared throughout the 3-day event.
 A special shout out to Retail Global and the continued amazing work they do for the eCommerce world!

 Say hello to the ‘Eco-Shopper’: 75% of shoppers will consider sustainability before purchasing